Numerical approximation of the first $p$-Laplace eigenpair: Numerical scheme

 where $Q^1$ is the space of bilinear polynomials on each quadrilateral cell in $\mathcal{T}_h$, the collection of faces on the surface mesh.
 Here, the mesh size is defined as $h := \max_{T \in \mathcal{T}_h} \mathrm{diam}(T)$.
 Numerically approximated eigenvalues will be denoted by $\lampApprox$ and eigenfunctions by $\upApprox$.
 We use polynomial degree~$1$ Lagrange elements since $p$-Laplace eigenfunctions are not $C^2$ for $p > 2$.

 We note that the finite element method extends to surface domains.
-For the classical linear surface Poisson problem, $\Delta^S u = f$, Dziuk \& Elliott \cite{DziukElliott} show that under the standard regularity assumption $ \| f-f_h\|_{L_2(\Omega)} \leq c_f h^2$, SFEM achieves optimal convergence rates analogous with those for Euclidean domains:
+For the classical linear surface Poisson problem, $\Delta^S u = f$, Dziuk \& Elliott~\cite{DziukElliott2013} show that under the standard regularity assumption $ \| f-f_h\|_{L_2(\Omega)} \leq c_f h^2$, SFEM achieves optimal convergence rates analogous with those for Euclidean domains:

-Although these rates pertain to a linear problem which is only directly applicable when $p=2$, it shows how the geometric and interpolation errors behave when extending to a surface framework.
-Dziuk \& Elliott \cite{DziukElliott} further discuss how SFEM is applicable for nonlinear diffusion equations including the parabolic surface $p$-Laplace equation.
+Although these rates pertain to a linear problem which is only directly applicable when $p=2$, they show how the geometric and interpolation errors behave when extending to a surface framework.
+Dziuk \& Elliott~\cite{DziukElliott2013} further discuss how SFEM is applicable for nonlinear diffusion equations including the parabolic surface $p$-Laplace equation.
 Here, we consider the stationary $p$-Laplace eigenvalue problem.

-We use a Newton inverse-power iteration in order to solve the nonlinear problem for $p \in [2, \infty)$, similarly to \cite{Patra}.
+We use a Newton inverse-power iteration in order to solve the nonlinear problem for $p \in [2, \infty)$, similarly to~\cite{Patraetal2019}.
 This means we alternate updating the eigenvalue and eigenfunction approximations.
-The eigenvalue approximation is obtained by computing the discrete nonlinear Rayleigh quotient \eqref{eqn:Rayleigh}.
+The eigenvalue approximation is obtained by computing the discrete nonlinear Rayleigh quotient~\eqref{eqn:Rayleigh}.
 For the eigenfunction updates, we seek solutions of

 where the coefficient with small regularization constant $\eta > 0$ is given by

 We solve for the eigenfunction update at Newton iteration $n+1$ (denoted by superscripts) via